elvisvoer/erranto-site/blog/20-years-of-coding-part-1/index.md

 like suspending a VM in VirtualBox and then resuming it back the week after.
 It worked very well and helped me get those 30-60 minutes back.

 _This marks the end of the first part of this series.
-I will edit the post to include a link to the next post once that is done._
+In the [second part](/blog/20-years-of-coding-part-2), I have covered my experience entering the workforce as a professional programmer._

 /Elvis